SeveroMorales/CacheSimulator/README.md

 # CacheSimulator
-A cache simulator that let you compare and undertand the difference between Direct Mapped, Fully Associative and N-Way Associative Cahes
+A cache simulator that let you compare and undertand the difference between Direct Mapped, Fully Associative and N-Way Associative Caches
 ========================================================================================================================================
 How to make your own the simulations